uoitsci/pi-labs/content/lab/about/index.md

 100000001 | 100000001 | 100000001_
 100000002 | 100000002 | 100000002_

-Once logged in, take a few minutes to examine some of the application icons on the desktop, as well as applications available in the menu (which is accessible from the bottom left corner, similar to the start menu in Windows).
+Once logged in, take a few minutes to examine some of the applications available in the menu (which is accessible from the top left corner, similar to the start menu in Windows).

-Double click the desktop icon 'IDLE3' to start the Python development environment.
+In the menu, navigate to Programming -> Python 3 (IDLE) to start the Python development environment.

 ## Running Python on the Raspberry Pi
 IDLE is a relatively simple IDE for Python.
 It doesn't have the capabilities of Visual Studio, but it will do for our purposes.
 When you see: